cc-cwl/Landslide-Mapping/README.md

-## Getting Started with Mask2Former
+## Getting Started with MFTRANS

-This document provides a brief intro of the usage of Mask2Former.
+This document provides a brief intro of the usage of MFTRANS.

 Please see [Getting Started with Detectron2](https://github.com/facebookresearch/detectron2/blob/master/GETTING_STARTED.md) for full usage.